irc-moo/irc-moo/README.md

 * Tic-Tac-Toe game between two irc-moo clients?

 #### Simple
-Abscract the ugly details of IRC such as hostname/channels and NickServ with comprehensive GUIs.
+Abstract the ugly details of IRC such as hostname/channels and NickServ with comprehensive GUIs.